 Kyoto has some historic and beautiful gardens, traditional Japanese garden design is a true art and you can see it in practice in many places around the city.
 In Kyoto many of these are associated with various temples, a few I’d recommend taking a look at are:

 - Ginkakuji temple with its sculpted dry sand gardens and strolling gardens winding up the hill behind to uncover views back to the central city.

-- Ryoanji temple for its walled zen garden but also large pond ans stroll garden borrowing the scenery of the extensive hillside behind.
+- Ryoanji temple for its walled zen garden but also its large pond and stroll garden borrowing the scenery of the extensive hillside behind.

-- Gio-ji for its moss garden in Arashiyama, so serene and persumably a labour of love and dedication to keep it weed free
+- Gio-Ji for its moss garden in Arashiyama, so serene and presumably a labour of love and dedication to keep it weed free

-- Okochi-Sanso Villa also in Arashiyama for its lovely stroll garden with a bowl of matcha and sweet included in the entrance fee
+- Okochi-Sanso Villa also in Arashiyama for its lovely stroll garden with a bowl of matcha and sweets included in the entrance fee

 25. Experience a local festival

-If there is a local festival or event on when you are in town it can be a fantastic opportunity to mix with the community, experience some of the culture and hospitality of the city.
-We particularly enjoy the smaller events but there are a whole range to choose from.
+If there is a local festival or event when you are in town it can be a fantastic opportunity to mix with the community and experience some of the culture and hospitality of the city.
+We particularly enjoy the smaller events but there is a whole range to choose from.
 Some to consider are:

 - The dragon at Kiyomizudera is celebrated on 7 days each year at the Seiryu-e festival in March and September.

-- The Aoi Festival is held on May 15 with a grand parade recreating ancient Japan The route starts at the Kyoto Imperial Palace, through the Shimogamo Shrine and finishing at the Kamigamo Shrine.
-It involves over 500 people in traditional costume.
+- The Aoi Festival is held on May 15 with a grand parade recreating ancient Japan The route starts at the Kyoto Imperial Palace, through the Shimogamo Shrine and finishes at the Kamigamo Shrine.
+It involves over 500 people in traditional costumes.

 - The Gion Matsuri takes over the city during the month of July